wptrainingteam/content-editor-overview/README.md

 Using either [lorem ipsum text](https://www.lipsum.com/) or existing copy, have students:

-1. Switch between Visual and Text modes.
+1. Switch between Visual and Text modes
-2. Add a variety of headings within a blog post.
-(Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts.)
+2. Add a variety of headings within a blog post (Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts)
-3. Apply bold and italic formatting to text.
+3. Apply bold and italic formatting to text
-4. Add a link to an external webpage.
+4. Add a link to an external webpage
-5. Change the color of some text.
+5. Change the color of some text
-6. Make a paragraph a blockquote.
+6. Make a paragraph a blockquote
-7. Add a special character to their text.
+7. Add a special character to their text
-8. Right-align a paragraph.
+8. Right-align a paragraph

 ## Quiz